logigearcorp/docs.testarchitect.com/content/user-guide/interface-definitions/control-properties/secondary-properties/text-property/_index.md

 ## TA classes employing the property

-**Note:** This is not the complete list of TA classes that employ the text property.
+{{<note>}} This is not the complete list of TA classes that employ the text property.
 It only covers those cases in which text is a secondary property.

 |TA class|Applicable platform\(s\)|
 |--------|------------------------|